 Field-hunting tip

-Look in pegmatites and alluvial deposits country — that is the host setting where cat's eye chrysoberyl typically forms.
+Look in pegmatites and alluvial deposits country, the host setting where cat's eye chrysoberyl typically forms.
 If you start seeing beryl, tourmaline, garnet in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.